 Why would you buy metaverse real estate?

-First, virtual property is in limited supply, just like in the real world.
-Owning virtual real estate means you own a unique parcel of land in a world in the metaverse, and you can do things with it, including creating income-generating properties like leasable buildings or interactive venues that charge admission or promote a brand.
+- Virtual property is in limited supply.
+Owning virtual real estate means you own a unique parcel of land in a world in the metaverse, and you can do things with it, including creating income-generating properties such as leasable buildings or interactive venues that charge admission or promote a brand.

-Secondly, each parcel of metaverse real estate is wholly unique, secured by a non-fungible token (NFT).
-An NFT is basically a deed or proof of ownership for something digital (or real) that is able to be identified in a wholly unique way.
+- Each parcel of metaverse real estate is wholly unique.
+Each is secured by a non-fungible token (NFT), which is proof of ownership for something digital (or real) that can be identified uniquely.
 Your virtual real estate NFT guarantees your ownership and allows you to resell the property to another owner.
-It also records all the transactions for that property automatically, eliminating the need for title work.
+It also automatically records all transactions for that property, eliminating the need for title work.
 It is basically a 21st-century digital deed.

 How do you buy and sell virtual land?